reichlab/covidModels/aws-vm-scripts/README.md

 ## Manually starting a run
 One can manually invoke a `run-baseline` run by simply starting the below EC2 instance from the AWS EC2 console.
-The script will stop the instance when it's done.
+It will run the script when the machine is up, and then the script will stop the instance when it's done.

 ## AWS EC2 instance